 It is important for companies to address sustainability in their entire value chain.
-NRG has established ambitious goals and started to put systems in place to measure and ultimately reduce environmental impacts in our supply chain.
-NRG is one of the first companies in the power sector to include supply chain in its sustainability commitments.
+NRG is working actively to measure and ultimately reduce environmental impacts in its supply chain through collaboration and transparency, while encouraging its suppliers to be more diverse, equitable and inclusive.